 Benefit from state-of-the-art facilities including electroencephalography (EEG) recording, eye tracking, sleep labs and a dedicated virtual reality environment.

-Bristol is in the UK top ten for Life Sciences and Medicine (QS World Rankings by Subject 2021).
+Bristol is in the UK top ten for Psychology (THE World University Rankings 2023).

 Psychology at Bristol

 Psychology is the scientific study of behaviour and mental processes.
 It helps us understand how humans and other animals interpret and respond to the external world.

 Our staff are experts who teach the latest developments in the field, based on the cutting-edge research that they and their colleagues are conducting.

 Bristol's specialisms include cognitive (developmental, language, memory and social) and biological (human brain and behaviour, vision, behavioural genetics) psychology, as well as computational neuroscience and neuropsychology.

 Psychology at Bristol has a long and distinguished history.
 Conwy Lloyd Morgan, one of the earliest experimental psychologists, was the University’s first Vice-Chancellor.

 We look for students who are bright, motivated and who show a genuine enthusiasm for the subject.
 You do not need a Psychology A-level to study psychology.